jamesheald/COIN/README.md

 A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does.

 The COIN (COntextual INference) model is a principled Bayesian model of learning a motor repertoire in which separate memories are stored for different contexts.
-The model is described in detail in a recent bioRxiv preprint: [Contextual inference underlies the learning of sensorimotor repertoires](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1).

 ### Reference